wendybo/GA_homework/04_chipotle_hw.md

 ./data/yelp.csv
 ./notebooks/GMapJson.csv

-#### Count the approximate number of occurrences of the word "dictionary" (regardless of case) across all files of [our class repo] (https://github.com/ga-students/DS-SEA-8).
+#### Count the approximate number of occurrences of the word "dictionary" (regardless of case) across all files of [our class repo](https://github.com/ga-students/DS-SEA-8).
 $ grep -r "dictionary" . | wc -w
 886
 886 instances of the word "dictionary"